Avoiding Bounce Storms with PowerMTA Backoff Rules

 Bounce storms are one of the fastest ways to destroy an IPโs sending reputation.
 In high-volume environments, even a short burst of repeated failures can trigger aggressive ISP throttling or long-term blocking.

 PowerMTAโs backoff system exists specifically to prevent this scenario โ but only when it is configured correctly.
+See our detailed guide on PowerMTA backoff settings for Gmail and major ISPs.

 This guide explains how to avoid bounce storms with PowerMTA backoff rules, how ISPs interpret repeated failures, and how to tune backoff for long-term deliverability protection.